The Importance of Getting Fees Right Under TRID

 Updated: December 2021

-The residential mortgage industry has weathered an unprecedented season of change over the past decade.
-Though much of the dust has settled, there are still some key areas in which businesses who are part of the residential mortgage production chain are left walking a fine line between gray areas.
+The residential mortgage industry has weathered an unprecedented season of change over the past two decades.
+Though much of the dust has settled, there are still some key areas in which businesses who are part of the residential mortgage production chain are left walking a fine line in the “grey areas”.
 Missteps can result in costly consequences.
-The passage of the Dodd-Frank act and TRID have resulted in the lowest residential loan default rate since early 2008, but the combination of these laws has also made it harder for consumers to get mortgages, and compliance has resulted in significant cost increases for the producers of those loans.
+The passage of the Dodd-Frank Act and TRID requirements have resulted in the lowest residential loan default rate since early 2008, but the combination of these laws has also made it harder for consumers to get mortgages, and compliance to both of these has resulted in significant cost increases for the producers of those loans.

 Dodd-Frank Wall Street Reform and Consumer Protection Act

-As a result, even consumers more excellent credit and verifiable income are required to present a great deal of documentation than ever before, and would-be homeowners with average credit are finding mortgages out of reach, both through the upgraded requirements for documentation, and through exceptionally tight credit and rising interest rates from the Federal Reserve.
+As a result, even consumers with excellent credit and verifiable income are required to present a great deal more documentation than ever before, and would-be homeowners with average credit are finding mortgages out of reach, both through the upgraded requirements for documentation, and through exceptionally tight credit and rising interest rates from the Federal Reserve.

-For mortgage producers, this all means significantly more paperwork and labor to maintain full compliance while closing residential home loans.
+For mortgage producers, this all means significantly more paperwork and laborious involvement to maintain full compliance while closing residential home loans.